ServiceMax Field Service Mobile Testing on Windows

 - A Salesforce org with the ServiceMax package installed on it

-- A user login for this org with administrator and/or technician permissions (or a permission set listed here)
+- User login for this org with administrator and technician permissions (or permission set listed here)

 - If you use a technician connection, you will need an administrator connection in addition to access to the Salesforce metadata in this org for testing

 - You can find instructions for enabling your device here

 Step 1: Start by installing and configuring ServiceMax FSA for Windows.

 Step 2: Accept all defaults when installing this onto your machine.
 The location of your ServiceMax executable file should appear similar to the following example: